The Thriving Small Business

 Being able to identify strengths and developmental opportunities is how managers can continue to move employees up the developmental continuum.

-There is no greater joy for a manager than watching employees develop and grow.
-I used to tell employees that if I’m doing my job right, the day will come that I can walk out the door and they will carry on without me.
+I used to tell employees that if I’m doing my job right, the day will come when I can walk out the door, and they will carry on without me.
 That should be the goal for all managers.

 What kinds of learning projects do you offer your employees?